COLLINS ALMANOR FOREST

 In summary, the future emphases on public lands will likely result in an increase in late seral stands and a moderate increase in early seral stage areas within the area.
 Harvesting will predominately be of an uneven aged silviculture using individual and group selection systems, with relatively few clear cuts.

-Harvestng on CAF Lands
+Harvesting on CAF Lands

-Future CAF management will place increased emphasis on afforestation efforts along with the retention of sizeable trees, decadent trees, snags and large woody material throughout the ownership.
+Future CAF management will place increased emphasis on afforestation efforts along with the retention of sizable trees, decadent trees, snags and large woody material throughout the ownership.
 Levels of late seral habitat elements that will produce moderate to high populations of wildlife species dependent upon these elements will be retained in functional late seral stands.

 These future CAF strategies will have a tendency for a maintenance of functional later seral conditions, especially in WLPZ’s, while continuing to provide for some early seral habitat, unless unforeseen large wildfires occur which will create new early seral types.

-Assesssing Forest Management Silvicultural Requirements
+Assessing Forest Management Silvicultural Requirements

 Developing the current timber management prescriptions for the Collins Almanor Forest began with a series of discussions and field tours in 1995.
 The discussions initially focused on the management history and the three prior harvest cycles and what the present day forest looks like, given the past fifty plus years of harvesting.